fave77/taskone/README.md

 ## Known Issues

-Reminder Feature is implemented using Service workers, and for the push notification to work, Chrome requires SSL certification.
-Hence, this feature is not working as expected when running locally.
+- Reminder Feature is implemented using Service workers in browsers, and for the push notification to work, Chrome requires SSL certification.
+Hence, this feature is not working as expected over HTTP.

+- Swagger Docs has certain security policies in place that require HTTPS.
+The docs are also not available over HTTP.

+Please note, these issues only exist in the hosted application but its working fine in local environment.

+In local env:
-However, it has been tested with Safari, and it works 😇
+- Reminder Feature has been tested on Safari
+- Swagger Docs are available in all browsers

 ## License